ballestrimg/dasch_mesh/README.md

 # DaSCH Mesh

-DaSCH Mesh is a Python application designed to efficiently convert 3D images stored in the OBJ format (.obj) into optimized and lightweight versions.
+DaSCH Mesh is a Python application designed to efficiently convert 3D images stored in `.obj` into optimized and lightweight versions.
 Using a method similar to quadratic edge collapse decimation simplification (common in desktop software like MeshLab), it reduces the number of polygons in the mesh while preserving its overall shape, resulting in a smaller file size with minimal visual degradation.

 ## Features